Zhang Yaokun

-Zhang Yaokun (张耀坤 (張耀坤, Zhāng Yàokūn); born 17 April 1981) is a retired Chinese footballer.
+Zhang Yaokun (张耀坤 (張耀坤, Zhāng Yàokūn); born 17 April 1981) is a Chinese football coach and retired footballer.

 Club career

 Zhang Yaokun started his football career in 1998 with Dalian Shide; however, due to an ankle fracture, he struggled to establish himself within the team and it was only once he overcame his long term injury did he start to become a regular.
 He later became an integral member of the defense and helped Dalian in their dominance within Chinese football by winning league titles in the 2001 season and the 2002 season as well as the Chinese FA Cup in 2001.
 After Dalian had a disappointing 2004 season, Vladimir Petrović came in as the new manager and would loan out Zhang to Sichuan Guancheng during the 2005 season where he quickly established himself as a key member of the club.
 He returned to Dalian the following season where he continued to be a key member of the squad and would go on to become their captain.

 On 18 December 2012, Zhang transferred to fellow Chinese Super League side Guangzhou R&F. He made his debut for the club on 9 March 2013 in a 4-2 loss against Liaoning Whowin.

 On 26 February 2017, Zhang transferred to League One side Wuhan Zall.

 On 12 November 2018, Zhang Yaokun publicly announced his retirement from professional football right after Wuhan Zall successfully promoted to Chinese Super League.